 If the college allows you to apply on its website or the Common App, DoNotPay can help.
 To speed up the process, follow these easy steps:

-- Log on to DoNotPay in your web browser
+- Log on to DoNotPay in your

 - Select College Application Fee Waiver from the menu

 - Choose which fee you would like waived

 - Choose the schools that you’re applying to

 - Answer a few questions regarding your financial status

 If you need your guidance counselor to sign the application, DoNotPay will send the forms for signing before submitting them to the admissions office.
 You need to indicate that you need the signature when prompted.

 DoNotPay will automatically fill in the application forms on your behalf and then send them to each of the schools you chose.
 The schools will contact you directly regarding the status of your application.

 An application fee waiver will help you apply to any school that offers this benefit without paying the fee, which significantly decreases application costs.
 The application fee waiver doesn’t include: